-- A group of small blisters or bumps that may itch - A painless skin sore (ulcer) with a black center that appears after the small blister or bumps - Most often the sore will be on the face, neck, arms, or hands. - Swelling can occur around the sore

-Gastrointestinal anthrax symptoms:

-- Fever and chills

-- Swelling of neck or neck glands

-- Sore throat

-- Painful swallowing

-- Hoarseness

-- Nausea and vomiting, especially bloody vomiting

-- Diarrhea or bloody diarrhea

-- Headache

-- Flushing (red face) and red eyes

-- Stomach pain

-- Fainting

-- Swelling of abdomen (stomach)

-Inhalation Anthrax symptoms:

-- Fever and chills

-- Chest discomfort

-- Shortness of breath

-- Confusion or dizziness

-- Cough

-- Nausea, vomiting, or stomach pains

-- Headache

-- Sweats (often drenching)

-- Extreme tiredness

-- Body aches

-Injection anthrax symptoms:

-- Fever and chills - A group of small blisters or bumps that may itch, appearing where the drug was injected - A painless skin sore with a black center that appears after the blisters or bumps - Swelling around the sore - Abscesses deep under the skin or in the muscle where the drug was injected - Keep in mind - Symptoms are similar to those of cutaneous anthrax, but injection anthrax can spread throughout the body faster and be harder to recognize and treat than cutaneous anthrax. - Skin and injection site infections associated with injection drug use are common and do not necessarily mean the person has anthrax.
+inroughout the body and cause severe liness and even death.
+A group of small blisters or bumps that may itch A painless skin sore (ulcer) with a black center that appears after the small blister or bumps Most often the sore will be on the face, neck, arms, or hands.
+Swelling can occur around the sore Gastrointestinal anthrax symptoms: Fever and chills Swelling of neck or neck glands Sore throat Painful swallowing Hoarseness Nausea and vomiting, especially bloody vomiting Diarrhea or bloody diarrhea Headache Flushing (red face) and red eyes Stomach pain Fainting Swelling of abdomen (stomach) Inhalation Anthrax symptoms: Fever and chills Chest discomfort Shortness of breath Confusion or dizziness Cough Nausea, vomiting, or stomach pains Headache Sweats (often drenching) Extreme tiredness Body aches Injection anthrax symptoms: Fever and chills A group of small blisters or bumps that may itch, appearing where the drug was injected A painless skin sore with a black center that appears after the blisters or bumps Swelling around the sore Abscesses deep under the skin or in the muscle where the drug was injected Keep in mind Symptoms are similar to those of cutaneous anthrax, but injection anthrax can spread throughout the body faster and be harder to recognize and treat than cutaneous anthrax.
+Skin and injection site infections associated with injection drug use are common and do not necessarily mean the person has anthrax.